hidetatz/kubecolor/README.md

 kubectl provides [autocompletion feature](https://kubernetes.io/docs/tasks/tools/install-kubectl/#enable-kubectl-autocompletion).
 If you are already using it, you might have to configure it for kubecolor.

-While I recommend using alias `kubectl="kubecolor"` , if you don't want it, then add following line in your .bash_profile (this will work for zsh):
 Basically, configuring autocompletion for `kubecolor` requires adding following line in your shell config file.

 ```shell